 In the United States, young marriages are common: two people meet, fall in love, and get married.
 This has been the traditional approach to marriage that has been commonplace for several decades.
 But today, education and career focus are offsetting many young marriages because individuals are placing more emphasis on going to college and building careers and less emphasis on finding lifetime partners, getting married, and having children.
 In addition, contraception is becoming more readily available, decreasing the likelihood of unexpected pregnancies and the pressure to wed.

 Also of interest is the recent decline in the divorce rate due to the economic slump and overall changing relationship dynamics, contradictory to the assertion that money (or lack thereof) makes people get divorced.
-The divorce rate over the last few years has actually declined every-so-slightly, mostly due to changing family dynamics and the increase in cost of divorce.
+The divorce rate over the last few years has actually declined ever so slightly, mostly due to changing family dynamics and the increase in the cost of divorce.

 The divorce rate in the United States reached its peak around 1980, near the time when American women were making major advancements in the workforce.
 This disrupted the flow of the conventional family structure where men worked and women stayed home.
 But today, people are getting married later and both individuals in a relationship are expected to contribute financially.
 Furthermore, divorce is quite expensive and can place a burden on individuals and families, particularly in an economic downturn.